clartaq/cwiki/resources/private/md/Code_Formatting_and_Highlighting.md

 ---
+author: CWiki
 title: Code Formatting and Highlighting
-author: CWiki
-date: 2018-03-07T17:40:28-05:00
+date: 2018-03-07T17:40:28.000-05:00
-modified: 2018-03-11T09:43:02.090476-04:00
+modified: 2018-07-10T17:34:25.050-04:00
 tags:
+  - cwiki
   - technical note
   - text formatting
-  - cwiki
 ---

 Markdown has a few ways to format code built in.
-In order to get it to look right, you probably have to fiddle with the CSS of the site.
+To get it to look right, you probably have to fiddle with the CSS of the site.
 It isn't a perfectly straightforward problem.

 ## Methods of Formatting Code ##

 You can use the backtick ("\`", also known formally as a "grave accent") to format `code inline` like that.
-For blocks of code, you can simply indent each line with four spaces.
+For blocks of code, you can merely indent each line with four spaces.

     (defn ex
       [an-arg]